Third article in a four-part series.

 - data extraction from the legacy database in order to produce one file per IMS segment

-- data transformation read in order to format them for the new database
+- data transformation or transformation of the read data in order to format them for the new database

 - data loading in the new database